eProsima/Shapes-Demo-Docs/docs/first_steps/first_steps.rst

 - **Speed:** This scroll bar allows the user to change how much the Shape moves between two write calls.

+- **Invert Y axis:** This checkbox inverts the Y axis visually, it does not modify the underlying value.

 Endpoints and Output tabs
 -------------------------